drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	] <triangulation_def>

 	This is a somewhat technical but precise definition.
-The most important point in @triangulation_def is that it is a _maximal_ set of non crossing egdes which for us means that we will not have any other shapes than triangles in this structure.
+The most important point in @triangulation_def is that it is a _maximal_ set of non crossing edges which for us means that we will not have any other shapes than triangles in this structure.

 	#subpar.grid(